Siva-Sandeep7/Data-Visuvalization-on-looker/README.md

 - Age
 - City and State

+## Data Processing
+The raw data was cleaned and preprocessed using **Google Colab** to ensure accuracy and consistency:
+- **Error Handling**: Corrected missing or inconsistent values.
+- **Data Transformation**: Adjusted formats for compatibility with the dashboard.
+- **Outlier Detection**: Identified and handled outliers in performance times.

+### Access the Colab Notebook
+You can view and run the data cleaning process in this Colab notebook: [Google Colab Notebook](https://colab.research.google.com/drive/16e7_CXrRtziAcnlA5r3W4HlsN_I3m7pp?usp=sharing)

 ## How to Use
 1. Visit the dashboard link.
 2. Use the filters to customize your view.